CPAP Lawsuit Settlement and Verdicts

 CPAP Recall Lawsuits

 The CPAP safety recall has led to a wave of product liability and consumer class action lawsuits against Philips by users of the recalled devices.
-The lawsuits allege that Philips was aware of a problem with inhaling foam particles for years.
-But the company did nothing about it.
+The lawsuits allege that Philips was aware of a problem with inhaling foam particles for years but did nothing about it.

 Many of the plaintiffs who are now suing Philips claim that inhaling the PE-PUR foam’s chemical particles caused them to develop severe health conditions, including lung and kidney damage.